AlanReviews/alan-reviews-updates/content/pages/faq.md

 # What do I review?
 I *only* review LEGOs, technologies, and video games on my YouTube channel.
 In addition, I wrote a few reviews on places I visited on Google Maps.

 If the game achieves a review score of 6 or higher, I will review the mods.
+Mods enhance and expand games.
 Mods should not fix games or attempt to manipulate my score system.
+Mods should not make games better.

 I will use mods if I need to change the game settings such as changing the field of view or getting better textures.

-I will review expansion packs and DLC content if the game stands on its own (achieves a score of 6 or higher).
+I will review expansion packs and DLC content if the game stands on its own and there is something to review (achieves a score of 6 or higher).
 The only exception is standalone expansion packs.

 I **do not** review M-rated games.
 My channel is safe for work.
-I may add footage from M-rated games for demonstration.

 # What is the 10 rating scale about?
 The rating system measures my enjoyment and quality of a product.
 Here is my rating system in a table format